Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Introduction

 The notion of measured geodesic laminations (or its equivalents, measured foliations) on a surface has been first introduced by W.~Thurston \cite{Thu88}, as a powerful geometric tool to study the mapping class groups and the large-scale geometry of the \Teich\ space.
-After a couple of decades, Fock--Goncharov \cite{FG07} studied Thurston's \emph{shear coordinates} on the space $\eML(\Sigma)$ of (enhanced) measured geodesic laminations on a marked surface $\Sigma$ as a ``tropical analogue'' of the cross-ratio coordinates on the \Teich\ space.
-In terms of the theory of \emph{cluster varieties} developed in \cite{FG09}, the space $\eML(\Sigma)$ is naturally identified with the tropical cluster $\X$-variety $\X_\Sigma^\uf(\bR^T)$ \footnote{Here, the superscript ``uf'' just indicates that it has only unfrozen coordinates.} associated with $\Sigma$.
-From the cluster algebra point of view, this can be served as a nice geometric model for the tropical space $\X_\Sigma^\uf(\bR^T)$.
-It leads to the first example of Fock--Goncharov duality map \cite{FG03}
+After a couple of decades, Fock--Goncharov \cite{FG07} studied Thurston's \emph{shear coordinates} on the space $\eML(\Sigma)$ of (enhanced) measured geodesic laminations on a marked surface $\Sigma$, which gives a global coordinate system parametrized by the interior edges of an ideal triangulations $\tri$ of $\Sigma$: $\eML(\Sigma) \xrightarrow{\sim} \bR^{e_{\interior}(\tri)}$.
+Moreover, they observed that these coordinates can be viewed as a ``tropical analogue'' of the cross-ratio coordinates\footnote{The cross-ratio coordinate is an exponential version of the shear coordinate on the \Teich\ space.
+In this paper, we always use the term ``shear coordinates'' for those on the lamination spaces.} on the enhanced \Teich\ space $\widehat{\mathcal{T}}(\Sigma) \xrightarrow{\sim} \bR^{e_{\interior}(\tri)}_{>0}$ studied by Chekhov--Fock \cite{CF}, as their coordinate transformation rule is exactly the tropical analogue of that for the latter.
+These facts indicate that there would be a universal algebraic object behind the \Teich\ and lamination spaces: this idea leads to the theory of \emph{cluster varieties} developed in \cite{FG09}.
+In their terms, there is a cluster $\X$-variety\footnote{Here, the superscript ``uf'' just indicates that it has only unfrozen coordinates.
+It corresponds to the situation where the shear/cross-ratio coordinates are defined only for internal edges $e_\mathrm{int}(\tri)$ of an ideal triangulation $\tri$.} $\X_\Sigma^\uf$ associated with $\Sigma$ such that the spaces $\widehat{\mathcal{T}}(\Sigma)$ and $\eML(\Sigma)$ are naturally identified with the spaces $\X_\Sigma^\uf(\pos)$, $\X_\Sigma^\uf(\bR^T)$ of positive real points and the real tropical points, respectively.
+We call the latter space $\X_\Sigma^\uf(\bR^T)$ the \emph{tropical cluster $\X$-variety} for short.

+In general, cluster varieties are schemes constructed from combinatorial data $\sfs$ (such as quivers) equipped with a birational atlas whose coordinate changes are given by specific rational transformations, called cluster transformations (see \cref{sec:appendix} for a short review of this theory).
+They always come in a dual pair $(\A_\sfs,\X_\sfs)$, forming a \emph{cluster ensemble}.
+The \emph{duality conjecture} is a profound conjecture of Fock--Goncharov \cite{FG09} that asks for a construction of ``duality maps"